Growth of automorphisms of virtually special groups: The complexity-reduction homomorphism

 The group $\Out(L_{\rm ab})$ is isomorphic to ${\rm GL}_p(\Z)$ for some $p\in\N$, which is boundary amenable by \cite{GHW}, satisfies the Tits$^*$ alternative by \cite{Tits,Malcev}, is virtually torsion-free by Selberg's lemma, and has finite vcd because it acts properly on the symmetric space of ${\rm SL}_p(\R)$.
-On the other hand, we have $\Out^*(L)\cong\prod_i\Out(G_i)$, which satisfies all parts of the corollary by the inductive hypothesis; by \Cref{rmk:stability_properties}(1), it follows that $\ker(\eta)$ is boundary amenable, satisfies the Tits$^*$ alternative, and has finite vcd.
-Using \Cref{rmk:stability_properties}(4), this implies that $\Out(L)$ is boundary amenable and satisfies the Tits$^*$ alternative, as this is true of both the image and the kernel of the homomorphism $\eta$.
-The same argument shows that $\Out(L)$ has finite vcd, provided that we find a finite-index subgroup of $\Out(L)$ that has torsion-free intersection with $\Out^*(L)$; the existence of the latter is a straightforward consequence of the description of automorphisms of a product in terms of formal triangular matrices, as in \Cref{sub:abelian_factors}, using that $\Out^*(L)$ is virtually torsion-free by the inductive hypothesis.
+On the other hand, we have $\Out^*(L)\cong\prod_i\Out(L_i)$, which satisfies all parts of the corollary by the inductive hypothesis; by \Cref{rmk:stability_properties}(1), so does $\ker(\eta)$.
+Using \Cref{rmk:stability_properties}(4), this implies that $\Out(L)$ is boundary amenable and satisfies the Tits$^*$ alternative, as this is true of both ${\rm im}(\eta)$ and $\ker(\eta)$.
+The same shows that $\Out(L)$ has finite vcd, provided that we find a finite-index subgroup of $\Out(L)$ that has torsion-free intersection with $\Out^*(L)$; the existence of the latter follows from the description of automorphisms of products in terms of formal triangular matrices, as in \cite[Section~3.1]{Fio11a}, using that $\Out^*(L)$ is virtually torsion-free by the inductive hypothesis.
 Summing up, this proves the entire corollary when $G$ virtually splits as a direct product.

-In conclusion, we can assume that $G$ is $1$--ended and that it does not virtually split as a direct product.
+In conclusion, we can assume that $G$ is $1$--ended and $G\not\in\mc{S}(G)$.
 We can then invoke \Cref{prop:product_embedding}, which yields a short exact sequence

 where $\Out^1(G)\leq\Out(G)$ has finite index, $K$ is special (in particular, torsion-free), and we have $\ar(H_i)<\ar(G)$ for each $H_i$ that is not a free or surface group.
-Outer automorphism groups of surface and free groups are boundary amenable \cite{Ham-exact,BGH22}, satisfy the Tits$^*$ alternative \cite{McCarthy,BFH1,BFH2}, are virtually torsion-free, and have finite vcd \cite{CV86}.
-Also using the inductive assumption, it follows that the product $\prod_i\Out(H_i)$ has all these properties, and so does the group $K$ by specialness.
+Outer automorphism groups of surface and free groups are boundary amenable \cite{Ham-exact,BGH22}, satisfy the Tits$^*$ alternative \cite{McCarthy,BFH2}, and have finite vcd \cite{CV86}.
+Using the inductive assumption, it follows that the product $\prod_i\Out(H_i)$ has all these properties, and so does the group $K$ by specialness.
 One last application of \Cref{rmk:stability_properties} finally implies that $\Out(G)$ satisfies these properties as well, concluding the proof. \end{proof}